MariusVB/MariusVB/README.md

 ### Software developer with a broad area of interest and experience.
-Currently working at [SAGA](https://asaga.space), working towards sending software to the moon!
+Currently working at [SAGA](https://asaga.space), striving for sending software to the moon!

 #### Proficient languages:
 * Python (Tensorflow, pd, np, flask etc.)